 With some of the best universities in the Netherlands, the Maastricht Region attracts students from all over the world which result in great opportunities for highly educated graduates.
 The Orientation Year permit, providing an opening to the labour market for non-European Union (EU) graduates, is a great instrument in helping to fulfil the aim of the Government of the Netherlands to attract and retain international talent.

 Adapt CV/resume to Dutch standards

 - Open with an 'elevator pitch', a short paragraph that generally explains one's skills and goals, and why one would be a productive and beneficial person to have on a team or within a company or project;

 - International employers and educational institutions may not be familiar to employers in the Netherlands, so don’t abbreviate and be sure that the relevance of work experience/education is clear in regards to the position being applied for;

-- It is important to state things like language abilities (CEFR levels), relevant social activities, citizenship and residency status.
+- It is important to state things such as language abilities (CEFR levels), relevant social activities, citizenship and residency status.

 Uitvoeringsinstituut Werknemersverzekeringen – UWV (Employee Insurance Agency) created werk.nl to assist both local and international residents in their search for work.
 More detailed information on tailoring a CV/resume to standards expected in the Netherlands can be found there.

 Online job sites and professional social networks can search for vacancies, register professional details and keep up to date with prospective employers.
 There are several websites in the Netherlands that collect job advertisements from different companies and publish them in 1 place.
 Examples of the many types of website that can give an overview of vacancies in the Maastricht Region LimburgVac, CarriereInLimburg and BanenrijkLimburg.
 Please note: these websites are in Dutch.
 TogetherAbroad is a website aimed at multi-lingual candidates.